CS5704-VT/Course/README.md

 * Identify processes related to phases of the software lifecycle
 * Explain the differences between software engineering processes
 * Discuss research questions and investigations related to software engineering
+* Write a technical report about a software engineering tool or practice

 ### Course Info